CENTRAL SCHOOL DISTRICT

-2. Vision screening: Distance acuity for all newly entering students and students in Pre-K, Kindergarten, and 1st, 2nd, 3rd, 5th, 7th, 10th graders.
+2. Vision screening: Distance acuity for all newly entering students and students in UPK, Kindergarten, 1st, 3rd, 5th, 7th and 11th.
 Near vision acuity, hyperopia, and color perception screening for all newly entering students.

-3. Hearing screening: All newly entering students and students in Pre-K, Kindergarten, and 1st, 3rd, 5th, 7th, 10th graders.
+3. Hearing screening: All newly entering students and students in UPK, Kindergarten, 1st, 3rd, 5th, 7th and 11th.

 4. Scoliosis: Scoliosis is a spinal curvature.
-All students in grades 5-9 will be screened.
+Boys in 9th grade and girls in grades 5 & 7 will be screened.

 Sign-in/Sign-out at HS - Your student needs to go to the Guidance Office to sign-in/sign-out.
 Students must sign out before leaving the building, even if they are planning to return later in the day.
 Please send a note to school with your student indicating the need to leave school.
 Students can not just sign themselves out, they must have parental permission to leave the building.